TinySquid/ls-declutterer/README.md

 > cp .env.example .env
 ```

 - `GITHUB_USER` - This needs to be your login username.
-Used to match repository ownership in cases where you may have been a TL and had access to other student's repositories.
+Used to match repository ownership when fetching.

 - `ACCESS_TOKEN` - This is a personal access token with a `public_repo` scope that you will need from Github.